 An echocardiogram uses sound waves to produce images of your heart.
-This commonly used test allows your doctor to see your heart beating and pumping blood.
+This common test allows your doctor to see your heart beating and pumping blood.
 Your doctor can use the images from an echocardiogram to identify heart disease.

 Depending on what information your doctor needs, you may have one of several types of echocardiograms.
-Each type of echocardiogram has few, if any, risks involved.
+Each type of echocardiogram involves few, if any, risks.

 An echocardiogram checks how your heart's chambers and valves are pumping blood through your heart.
 An echocardiogram uses electrodes to check your heart rhythm and ultrasound technology to see how blood moves through your heart.
 An echocardiogram can help your doctor diagnose heart conditions.

 Your doctor may suggest an echocardiogram to:

 - Check for problems with the valves or chambers of your heart

 - Check if heart problems are the cause of symptoms such as shortness of breath or chest pain